watem-sedem/watem-sedem/docs/input.rst

 Rainfall filename
 *****************

 Filename of a textfile with rainfall values.
-The text file contains a table (tab delimeted) with two columns without header.
+The text file contains a table (tab-delimeted) with two columns without header.
 The first column contains the time in minutes (starting from 0), the second column contains the rainfall in mm.

 The rainfall file is only mandatory when :ref:`Use R = 0 <useR>`.